davidlsun/vscode-pvr-viewer/README.md

 ## Features

-* Adds icon for .pvr files
+* Includes file icon theme for .pvr files.
-* Linear textures are converted to sRGB colorspace for display
+* Linear textures are converted to sRGB colorspace for display.
+* No zooming or other user control in the viewer.
+* No support for viewing cubemaps, mipmaps, 3D textures.

 ## Texture Formats